About The Academic Pipeline Project

 This publication & database serves as a comprehensive resource guide for the following:

-Post Baccalaureates & Post docs
+Post Baccalaureates and Post Doctorates

 The Academic Pipeline Project was created by Drs.
 Curtis D. Byrd and Rihana S. Mason to provide awareness of pathway programs that support individuals from diverse ethnic, gender, and economic groups.
 We are focusing on individuals that come from underrepresented groups at colleges and universities.